First-time visitors to Hawaii often have lots of questions. Trust me, before we moved to Hawaii, I had so many questions!

 What common mistakes do visitors make?

 There are quite a few mistakes I see first-time visitors to Hawaii make.
-From underbudgeting when it comes to dining and activities once they arrive to unknowingly disrespecting the local culture.
+From underbudgeting to getting too close to protected wildlife, here are the most common mistakes and how to avoid them:

 Read More: Headed to Hawaii?
 Don’t Let These 10 Common Mistakes Ruin Your Trip!